SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 [slide hideTitle]
 # Prototype Methods

-The ability to modify data is performed by special functions that are a part of the class, which are called methods.
+The ability to modify data is performed by special functions that are part of the class, which are called methods.

 To add properties or methods to all existing objects, we add them to their prototype.